dougeby/IntuneDocs/intune/remove-certificates.md

 PKCS certificates *stay* on the device (certificates aren't revoked or removed) when:
 - A user loses the Intune license.
 - An administrator withdraws the Intune license.
-- A administrator removes the user or group from Azure AD.
+- An administrator removes the user or group from Azure AD.
 - An administrator changes or updates the PKCS profile.
 - A certificate profile is removed from the group assignment.